axsh/openvnet/docs/content/installation.md

 ### Apply Network interface settings

-Open the file `/var/lib/lxc/inst1/config` and replace it with the following.
+Open the file `/var/lib/lxc/inst1/config` and replace its contents with the following.

 ```bash
 lxc.network.type = veth